 A scarcity consciousness or mindset leads us to make poor decisions.
 We are more likely to settle for things that we are not entirely happy with, i.e. we may stick with an unhappy relationship, stay in an unfulfilling job, and put up with an abusive boss, etc. when it would be in our best interest to move on.

 All the situations that we continue to put up with, instead of acting in our best interests, slowly further erode our self-esteem and self-respect.
-This causes us to feel trapped, depressed, alone, fearful, and a whole host of other negative feelings that degrade our physical, emotional, and mental wellbeing which serves to lower our levels of satisfaction with life in general.
+This causes us to feel trapped, depressed, alone, fearful, and a whole host of other negative feelings that degrade our physical, emotional, and mental well-being which serves to lower our levels of satisfaction with life in general.

-Why is seeking approval and validation from external sources not in our best interests?
+Why seeking approval and validation from external sources is not in our best interests

 It is the system we are part of, our societies, or ‘the consensus reality,’ that teaches us to look for validation outside of ourselves as an indicator of our ‘worth.’